 A Broken Planet Story

 The bleached desert dust swirled gently against the Pilgrim’s boots, swept away by the sickly warm wind.
-Grit and gravel poured into every nook and cranny of the Pilgrim’s armour and weapons, needing diligent maintenance every few hours to avoid them malfunctioning and failing at the worst possible time.
+Grit and gravel poured into every nook and cranny of the Pilgrim’s equipment, needing diligent maintenance every few hours to avoid it malfunctioning and failing at the worst possible time.

 In the long, long weeks since the pilgrimage started, after awakening among nothing but infinite sand, the Pilgrim had wandered, aimlessly at first, pondering on which options lied ahead and which ones were actually worth pursuing.
 It was easy enough to discard the most ludicrous conjectures, and to settle for the only viable course of action: survival was paramount, and to achieve that worthy goal meant hunting down the most dangerous beings to draw breath on the Broken Planet.